From ultralight sleeping pads to ultra-comfortable air beds, we tested and found the best camping sleeping pads to fit every adventure and budget.

 Cons: Not as thick as other car camping mattresses

 Anyone who’s ever called their car home will appreciate the NEMO Roamer.
 This is the ultimate adventuremobile mattress.
 It’s thick, it’s warm, and it’s seriously comfortable.
 With 4 inches of open-cell foam, you can sleep soundly wherever home happens to be.

 As with most self-inflating pads, you’ll need to top it off for maximum comfort.
 But the micro-adjust valve makes it easy to add a bit of air without worry about losing any.
 And we liked how the one-way valves make quick work of deflating the pad fully when it’s time to pack up camp.

-This one is great for truck camping, van living, and luxurious tent sleeping all year round.
+This one is great for truck camping, van life, and luxurious tent sleeping all year round.